 First all-female habitat mission

-1970 – Tektite II – The mission led by Dr. Sylvia Earle spent two weeks at a depth of 15 m (50 ft) off the U.S. Virgin Islands, in Great Lameshur Bay.
+1970 — The Tektite II mission led by Dr. Sylvia Earle lasted two weeks at a depth of 15 m (50 ft) in the U.S. Virgin Islands’ Great Lameshur Bay.
 The team consisted of four scientists, Sylvia Earle, Renate True, Ann Hartline, Alina Szmant, and one engineer Peggy Ann Lucas.
 In addition to research conducted inside the habitat, the aquanauts spent up to 12 hours in the water each day.
+Research conducted by the aquanauts covered several topics, including decompression tables, the ecology of coral reef fishes, human physiology and psychology in extreme environments, and saturation diving.

 The Tektite II saturation diving program was conducted in the U.S. Virgin Islands from April to November, 1970.
 This program enabled 11 successive teams to conduct biological, physical and chemical studies in a tropical coral reef environment.
 Each team consisted of four scientist-divers and one engineer-diver to manage the support systems of the Tektite habitat.
 Divers lived in the habitat at a depth of about 50 feet (15 m) which allowed unlimited working time within a depth range of 25 to 65 feet (7.6 m to 20 m).
 The shallow limit was the physiological minimal safe excursion depth for divers saturated at 50 feet (15 m).
 The deeper limit was simply the greatest depth that could be reached within reasonable swimming distance from the Tektite habitat.
 The physiological lower depth limit was established at 100 feet (30 m).